 Yes, there are better and safer alternatives to steroids; they’re called legal steroids.
 While they might not be as effective at increasing muscle mass, they’re definitely a much safer option in the long run.

 Natural Testosterone Boosters

 Their only downside is that they won’t naturally increase your T-levels past your genetic and age capacity.
-For example, a 30-year-man won’t have his testosterone boosted beyond the average level for his age group.
+For example, a 30-year-old man won’t have his testosterone boosted beyond the average level for his age group.